Sale of Impressionist & Modern Art on May 10, 2017

 Featuring Works by Guy Pène du Bois from the Collection of Willa Kim and William Pène du Bois

-Doyle’s auction of Impressionist & Modern Art on Wednesday, May 10, 2017 at 11am will present fine European and American paintings, drawings and sculpture from the late 19th and early 20th centuries.
+Doyle’s auction of Impressionist & Modern Art on May 10, 2017 presented fine European and American paintings, drawings and sculpture from the late 19th and early 20th centuries.
 The offerings ranged from Academic and Barbizon art through Impressionism and Post-Impressionism to German Expressionism and early Modernism.

 Guy Pène du Bois

 Although Guy Pène du Bois was an emphatic advocate for new movements in art in the early 20th century, his own work cannot be easily associated with any of them.
-His idiosyncratic style, with its simplified forms and resonant color, as well as his often satiric point of view, are clearly evident in a remarkable 1921 image of two young women entitled Protectrice (est. $100,000-200,000).
+His idiosyncratic style, with its simplified forms and resonant color, as well as his often satiric point of view, are clearly evident in a remarkable 1921 image of two young women entitled Protectrice.
+The work sold for $225,000, surpassing its estimate of $100,000-200,000.

 In 1890, when the lovely Frère et Soeur (Brother and Sister) was conceived, Auguste Rodin (1814-1917) was at the height of his heroic creative powers.
-That this artist -- in the midst of his decades-long work on the epic Gates of Hell, and having recently completed his moving and tragic Burghers of Calais -- was also capable of producing this exquisite essay in tenderness is a testament to his remarkable emotional range (est. $100,000-200,000).
+That this artist -- in the midst of his decades-long work on the epic Gates of Hell, and having recently completed his moving and tragic Burghers of Calais -- was also capable of producing this exquisite essay in tenderness is a testament to his remarkable emotional range.
+It fetched $93,750 at the sale.

 Born on the Normandy coast, Eugène Boudin (1824-1898) devoted his art to the sea and its harbors and beaches, with all of their nuances of light and color.
-The sale offers a view of the harbor at Brest from the early 1870s that shows his mastery of the subtle effects of light and atmosphere on an overcast day (est. $50,000-70,000).
+The sale offers a view of the harbor at Brest from the early 1870s that shows his mastery of the subtle effects of light and atmosphere on an overcast day.
+The work sold for $75,000 against an estimate of $50,000-70,000.

 Aiden Lassell Ripley

 Aiden Lassell Ripley (1896-1969) was fascinated from boyhood with the natural world and pursued this interest during his study at the Boston Museum of Fine Arts School in the early 1920s.
-Although he would make his living as a painter of hunting scenes, his emphasis, as in Hunter in a Landscape with a Dog, was almost invariably on the landscape and the harmonious integration of men and animals into it (est. $40,000-60,000).
+Although he would make his living as a painter of hunting scenes, his emphasis, as in Grouse Cover, circa 1949, was almost invariably on the landscape and the harmonious integration of men and animals into it.
+The piece exceeded its estimate of $40,000-60,000, fetching $62,500.
+A watercolor on paper by Ripley, Woodcock Shooting from 1946, also fared well, selling for $43,750, far surpassing its estimate of $3,000-5,000.